oraclekit/chainlink-docs/source/index.html.md

 docker run -t --env-file=.env smartcontract/smartoracle
 ```

-After setting up your configuration, pull down the oracle image and use the configuration to get your database set up.
+Once you have set up your database and configuration, and you are ready to initialize your oracle.

 On initialization, the oracle will give the option to print the first list of coordinator credentials.
 Be sure to record the coordinator credentials for use with the oracle moving forward.